Jonathanz4344/BigRealEstate/ZalaBackend/README.md

 2. Update your OAuth consent screen to include Gmail scopes and allow the `postmessage` redirect URI.

-3. Sign in via Google from the login/signup pages.
+3. Sign in via Google from the login/signup pages on the application.
 The server exchanges the authorization code, stores encrypted refresh tokens, and the returned `UserPublic` now exposes a `gmail_connected` flag so the UI can reflect status.

 4. Open `/email-test` in the frontend to send a sample email.
 The page calls `POST /api/google-mail/send`, which relays the message through Gmail with the stored credentials.